mileshiroo/Zerseher/README.md

 Zerseher
 ========

-Remake of "Zerseher" by Joachim Sauter in Processing, using the Eye Tribe tracker.
+*Remake of "Zerseher" by Joachim Sauter in Processing, using the Eye Tribe tracker.*

 In the **code** folder of this project, you will notice **EyeTribe.jar**.

-##Here is how to make EyeTribe.jar yourself.
+###To make EyeTribe.jar yourself:

 1. Get the latest version of tet-java-client [here](https://github.com/EyeTribe/tet-java-client).